 Fairview offers a wide variety of programs and services to the communities we serve.
 Our goal is to help residents of our communities live healthier lives.
-Each community is assessed to determine the top health concerns and needs of that community.
-Then programs and services are designed to meet the specific needs of each community.
+We begin by assessing the top health concerns and needs of each community we serve.
+Then we work to design programs and services that meet each community's specific needs.

 Fairview Lakes Community Health Outreach helps build healthy communities by partnering with local organizations and agencies in the planning and delivery of programs and services that respond to unmet needs.

 - Matching at-risk students with caring adult mentors

 - Providing screening and information to prevent suicide

 - Partnering with communities to encourage healthy lifestyles

 Communities we serve:

 We provide education and support for schools and other community programs in Chisago County, southern Pine County, northern Washington County and northeastern Anoka County.
 Communities we work with include: Lino Lakes, Lindstrom, Forest Lake, Hugo, Chisago City, Center City, Rush City, Pine City, Wyoming, Stacy, North Branch and Taylors Falls.